ArtBlocks/artblocks-contracts/packages/contracts/README.md

 ## Minter Suite

-Art Blocks has developed a shared Minter Suite that is used to mint tokens for all Art Blocks Engine V3 tokens.
+Art Blocks has developed a shared Minter Suite that can be used to mint tokens.
 The Minter Suite is designed to be highly flexible, and can be used to mint tokens in a variety of ways on any V3 Flagship or Art Blocks Engine contract.

+A legacy, non-shared minter suite is also currently used by many partners, and is still in use by many partners during migration to the shared minter suite.

-For details on the Art Blocks Shared Minter Suite, see the [minter suite documenation](./MINTER_SUITE.md).
+For details on the Art Blocks Minter Suite, see the [minter suite documenation](./MINTER_SUITE.md).

 # Deployments